pransh15/blog-starter-kit/pages/posts/question-7.md

 author: You
 ---

+#### 7. Would, or how would, you improve the response shared with a customer [here](https://github.com/vercel/community/discussions/310)?

 - I would go ahead and speak with the team and try and figure out a way to check file changes in the root directory.
 - Check what the best way is to do this, since it's a monorepo with 3 projects.
 I reckon that a script should be okay since the required solution has a criteria for common directory changes.
 - I will try and replicate the solution for myself, and if it works, reply with the code.